 |%||Modulus operation on operands|

-In the table below if condition is satisfying “True” Boolean value is returned.
+In the table below, if condition gets satisfied then “True” Boolean value is returned.

 |NOT||Returns true if condition is false and returns false if the condition is true.|

 The CREATE DATABASE statement is used to create a fresh new SQL database.
-Syntax-
+Following is the syntax-

 CREATE DATABASE database_name;